 Absolute vs Relative URLs

 Generally you would want to use root-relative URLs.
-But if you are using subdomains, then you don't have much choice, other then to use the absolute URLs.
+But if you are using subdomains or CDNs, then you will be forced to use absolute URLs to link to those resources.